jgage176/application-storage/README.md

 # Application Storage

 Easy to use package for saving and loading data to the application storage, both local and session.
 Works great in whatever Javascript/Typescript framework you are working in without any dependencies.
+Here is a blog post about using this package: https://passionfordev.com/easily-save-and-load-user-settings/.

 ## Installation